basecamp/bcx-api/sections/uploads.md

 The `name` parameter *must* be a valid filename with an extension.
 Only one attachment is allowed.

+The subscribers array is an optional list of people IDs that you want to notify about this comment (see [Get accesses](https://github.com/37signals/bcx-api/blob/master/sections/accesses.md) on how to get the people IDs for a given project).

 ```json
 {
   "content": "Here's the new logo!",